pressly/goose/README.md

 -- +goose StatementEnd
 ```

-**Environment variables substitution** (using https://github.com/drone/envsubst) is disabled by default to keep the existing behavior,
-given there may be many existing scripts using `${var}` for other purposes.

-Can be controlled by the following annotations:
+Goose supports environment variables substitution in SQL migrations.
+To use it, you need to specify
-- `-- +goose ENVSUBST ON` annotation enables it for all the statements following it, to the end of the file or until switched off
+the `-- +goose ENVSUB ON` annotation at the top of the file before queries.
+This will enable it for
-- `-- +goose ENVSUBST OFF` annotation disables it for all the statements following it, to the end of the file or until switched on
+all the statements following it, to the end of the file.

+It is disabled by default to keep backwards compatibility with existing scripts.

 ## Embedded sql migrations